TaseZmaj/admin-dashboard-app/README.md

 # Administrator Dashboard

-A work-in-progress project for my portfolio designed exclusively with frontend technologies using a dummy API and some generated mock data.
+A work-in-progress project for my portfolio designed with React, Material UI and Firebase.

 # Overview